AnonymousCryptos/Audit-projects/README.md

 This repository contains a collection of smart contract audit reports I have worked on as an individual auditor or contributor.

-It reflects my approach to auditing, the type of issues I focus on, and the level of depth I aim for in audit reviews.
+It showcases my auditing approach, the kinds of issues I prioritize, and the depth of analysis I bring to audit reviews.

 ## Background